“How do I know if this order is legitimate?” is a question we often hear from WooCommerce store owners.

 The anti-fraud plugin will help you catch most of the fake and fraudulent orders on your WooCommerce store.

-However, if you need more strict measures, then continue reading for additional WooCommerce fraud prevention tips.
+However, if you need stricter measures, then continue reading for additional WooCommerce fraud prevention tips.

 2. Use Stripe Radar and 3D Secure to Automatically Block Fraud

-Aside from that, Stripe also offers a feature called Stripe Radar to help fight against fraudulent transactions.
-This is a powerful set of algorithms that reduces chargeback risks for your business.
+Beyond the basics, Stripe offers a powerful feature called Stripe Radar to help fight fraud.
+It uses a sophisticated set of algorithms to reduce chargeback risks for your business.

-Users are able to place an order with a fake address, refuse to accept the order or cancel an order that has already been shipped.
+With COD, users can easily place an order with a fake address, refuse to accept the delivery, or cancel after the item has already shipped.
+This leaves you vulnerable to significant losses.

 4. Sell in Specific Countries

-Simply go to the WooCommerce » Settings page and select the countries you want to sell / ship to under the General tab.
+To do this, go to the WooCommerce » Settings page and select the countries you want to sell or ship to under the ‘General’ tab.

 You can also restrict certain WooCommerce products to specific countries in WooCommerce as well.